AlenaTestApp/UnsplasPythonUnittestSelenium/README.md

 # 🌟 Unsplash Web Automation Framework

 ## 🎯 Overview
-A **modern test automation framework** for the [Unsplash](https://unsplash.com) **web application**, crafted with **Python, Selenium WebDriver, and UnitTest**.
+A **test automation framework** for the [Unsplash](https://unsplash.com) **web application**, crafted with **Python, Selenium WebDriver, and UnitTest**.
 Built to deliver clean, reusable, and extendable automated testing solutions for seamless functional and UI validation.

 ## ✨ Features
 - 🌐 **Automated browser-based testing** with Selenium WebDriver